openvinotoolkit/open_model_zoo/demos/face_recognition_demo/python/README.md

   -d_reid {CPU,GPU,MYRIAD,HETERO,HDDL}
                         Optional.
 Target device for Face Reidentification
                         model.
 Default value is CPU.
-  -l PATH, --cpu_lib PATH
-                        Optional.
-For MKLDNN (CPU)-targeted custom layers,
-                        if any.
-Path to a shared library with custom layers implementations.
-  -c PATH, --gpu_lib PATH
-                        Optional.
-For clDNN (GPU)-targeted custom layers,
-                        if any.
-Path to the XML file with descriptions of the kernels.
   -v, --verbose         Optional.
 Be more verbose.
   -t_fd [0..1]          Optional.
 Probability threshold for face detections.
   -t_id [0..1]          Optional.
 Cosine distance threshold between two vectors